Troy hires Notre Dame offensive coordinator Gerad Parker as head coach to replace Jon Sumrall

 After a season as offensive coordinator and receivers coach at West Virginia, he joined Notre Dame in 2022 as tight ends coach for Marcus Freeman.

-He was promoted to offensive coordinator and this past season the Fighting Irish ranked ninth in the country in yards per play at 6.95.
+Parker was promoted to offensive coordinator and this past season the Fighting Irish ranked ninth in the country in yards per play at 6.95.
+Notre Dame's offense improved its scoring average by more than a touchdown per game during his lone season as coordinator.

+“I have had the chance to work closely with Gerad for a number of years and what stands out to me the most are his leadership skills and how tirelessly he works to get the most out of his players," Freeman said in a statement posted on social media.

 Troy won consecutive Sun Belt titles under Sumrall and is playing in the Birmingham Bowl against Duke on Saturday.